 Since joining the Junior League of Jacksonville in 2010, Linda has served in various leadership positions, including four previous terms on the Board of Directors as a Member-At-Large, during which she helped oversee the Riverside House Capital Campaign & Construction and the 100th Anniversary Planning & Archiving projects.
 Linda was recognized with the Spirit of the League Award in 2012-2013 (First Year Active Co-Chair) and the Committee of the Year Award in 2016-2017 (Member-At-Large for Riverside House Capital Campaign & Construction).

-Linda is a graduate of the University of Alabama at Birmingham (UAB), where she earned a Bachelor of Arts in Communication Studies with a concentration in Mass Communications and a specialization in Public Relations.
+Linda is a graduate of the University of Alabama at Birmingham (UAB) where she earned a Bachelor of Arts in Communication Studies with a concentration in Mass Communications and a specialization in Public Relations.
 She also received a Master of Business Administration and a Master of Science in Health Administration from UAB.
 Linda is a Fellow in the American College of Healthcare Executives.
-She is currently the Strategic Business Operations Manager at UF Health North.
+She is currently the Director of Business Operations at UF Health North.

 VP, Community Council